AviatrixSystems/Docs/StartUpGuides/aws_getting_started_guide.rst

 After completing the Prerequisite Checklist above, you can set up and launch your Aviatrix Controller.

-Subscribing to the Aviatrix AMI (Amazon Machine Image)
+Subscribing to the Metered Aviatrix AMI (Amazon Machine Image)
 ------------------------------------------------------------------------------------

 An Amazon Machine Image (AMI) contains the information required to launch an instance.
 Your Aviatrix Controller will be listed as an instance, or EC2 (Elastic Cloud Compute), on your AWS account.